An Introduction to Gemology

 Gemologists use several different gem classification methods.
 Learn how the most common systems work and what they cover as well as exceptions to the rules.

 Gem identification is part detective work, part art.
-Learn how gemologists distinguish gem species and even whether a stone is natural or synthetic.
+Learn how gemologists can distinguish gem species and determine whether a stone is natural or synthetic.

 Crystals have habits.
 In crystallography, mineral habits refer to the way crystals form within a specific mineral.
 There are six crystal systems.